google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/breakpoints.md

 project_path: /web/_project.yaml
 book_path: /web/tools/_book.yaml
-description: Learn about all the types of breakpoints you can use while debugging JavaScript in Chrome DevTools.
+description: Learn about all the ways you can pause your code in Chrome DevTools.

 {# wf_updated_on: 2017-02-03 #}
 {# wf_published_on: 2017-02-03 #}

 {% include "web/tools/chrome-devtools/_shared/styles.html" %}

-# Breakpoints Guide {: .page-title }
+# Pause Your Code With Breakpoints {: .page-title }

 {% include "web/_shared/contributors/kaycebasques.html" %}